Reviews Archive

 Misc

-There seems to have been only one release of each port of the game made for both America and Europe with no attempt at region optimization, the game was designed for the PAL standard European machines, so it seems that the game will always run too fast on US systems, the extra speed boost on US machines doesn't seem to hurt game play at all but does help to make the music of the Mega Drive version sound even more annoying than usual.
+There seems to have been only one release of each port of the game made for both America and Europe with no attempt at region optimization, the game was designed for the PAL standard European machines, so it seems that the game will always run too fast on US systems, the extra speed boost on US machines doesn't seem to hurt gameplay at all, but does help to make the music of the Mega Drive version sound even more annoying than usual.

 Conclusion